Plastic is everywhere.

 - Make a fashion statement – When you go shopping, always check the materials of the clothes you want to purchase, and try to avoid synthetic fabrics like nylon, rayon, acrylic and all types of polyester.
 Even when it comes to accessories and bags, consider their material before buying them.
 Also, instead of throwing your unwanted garments away, let’s give them to friends, charities or second-hand shops.
 And by the way, second-hand shopping is a great way to save the planet and save money too!

-- Take care of your things – By taking good care of our things, whether it’s clothes or shoes, we can prolong their life span.
+- Take care of your things – By taking good care of our things, whether it’s clothes, shoes or something else, we can prolong their life span.
 It’s that simple.